MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/cost-governance.md

    - Access control through Azure RBAC at subscription or resource group level.
    - Automation through templates and extensions.

-2. Azure services used in conjunction to Azure Arc-enabled Kubernetes (but not limited to), which incur costs according to their usage including:
+2. Azure services used in conjunction with Azure Arc-enabled Kubernetes (but not limited to), incur costs according to their usage including:
    - Kubernetes Configuration
    - Azure Policy for Kubernetes
    - Azure Monitor for Containers